CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 These examples underscore that sequentially sampling infection attempts rather than pre-scheduling enables the modeler to consider changes in both the contact rate and the generation interval without needing to change the transmission model.
-To this end, by sequentially sampling, we provide a modular transmission model that is truly disentangled from the contact network and from interventions present.
+To this end, by sequentially sampling, we provide a modular transmission model that is truly disentangled from the contact network and interventions present.

 ## Drawing ordered samples from a uniform distribution